pulumi/docs/README.md

 go get -u github.com/gobuffalo/packr
 ```

 ### Makefile

-Run `make configure` to get the required Gem dependencies.
-(Assuming you have a recent Ruby
-installation on your system.

-`make build` will generate the website (published to _site).
+`make build` will generate the website (published to public).

-`make serve` will build the website and serve it to http://localhost:4000.
+`make serve` will build the website and serve it to http://localhost:1313.

-`make docker` will run `build` and `serve` in a docker container with all prerequisites installed.

-`make test` runs a broken link checker tool against http://localhost:4000.
+`make test` runs a broken link checker tool against http://localhost:1313.

-`make generate` will regenerate the TypeScript documentation if needed, as well as the CLI documentation in [references/cli](reference/cli).
-The generated API documentation is placed in the [packages](packages/) folder.
+`make generate` will regenerate the TypeScript documentation if needed, as well as the CLI documentation in [content/references/cli](content/reference/cli).
+The generated API documentation is placed in the [/content/reference/pkg/nodejs]/content/reference/pkg/nodejs) folder.
 This is extremely hacky.

 The following repos must be peers of `docs`, should be checked out to an appropriate branch, and should be built before running `make generate`:
 - `pulumi`